 Spain's Miguel Martí de la Torre, Italy's Michele Gavelli and Nico Davide Cognetta, the UK's William Tansley and Ben Kyriakou, Germany's Tobias Koschitzki, the US's Tommy Cooleen, and Sweden's Nils Dunlop made up the top-8 in the Masters Division.
 After a slow, grinding set, Miguel defeated Nico in the finals after a series of showdowns between mirrored Gastrodon and Celesteela pairings.
 We'll take a closer look at trends in the Masters Division shortly, and you can check out the top-8 teams here.

 In the Junior Division, Matilda Petrasic came out on top using a team of Primarina, Alolan Marowak, Talonflame, Kartana, Alolan Muk, and Tapu Lele.
-Jan Tillmann won the Senior Division Championship by delivering huge Discharge attacks from both Porygon2 and Tapu Koko, while Marowak, Garchomp, and Gastrodon were safe from the Electric-type collateral damage.
-Runner-up Murray McKenzie surprised opponents with a team that included several Pokémon that didn't have much success in the other age divisions such as Wishiwashi, Mudsdale, and Nihilego in addition to the more popular Tapu Koko, Tapu Bulu, and Celesteela.
+Murray McKenzie won in the Senior Division, surprising opponents with a team that included several Pokémon that didn't have much success in the other age divisions.
+Murray's winning team included Wishiwashi, Mudsdale, Tapu Koko, Tapu Bulu, Nihilego, and Celesteela.

 What's Hot in Alola?